shubhomoydas/ad_examples/README.md

 Query diversity with compact descriptions
 -----------------------------------------
-The idea for querying a diverse set of instances without significantly affecting the anomaly detection efficiency is explained in [anomaly_description.pdf](https://github.com/shubhomoydas/ad_examples/blob/master/documentation/anomaly_description/anomaly_description.pdf).
+The idea for querying a diverse set of instances without significantly affecting the anomaly detection efficiency is explained in [(Das, Islam, et al. 2018)](#cite-this-work).

 To generate the below, use the command: